sopra-fs23-group-09/SpyWithMyLittleEye_server/README.md

 ## ©️ License <a id="license"></a>

-This project is licensed under the GNU GPLv3 License.
+This project is licensed under the GNU GPLv3 License (see [LICENSE](https://github.com/sopra-fs23-group-09/SpyWithMyLittleEye_server/blob/main/LICENSE) file).